chauff/cse1500-web-transcripts/_lectures/sessions.md

 Cookies are just small pieces of text, in the form of key (or *name*) and value.
 They can be **altered by the user** and **send back** to the server in their **altered form**.

 This opens up a line of attack: a server that is trusting all cookies it receives back from clients without further checks, is susceptible to abuse from malicious users.
 Imagine a web application that determines the role of a user (e.g., on Brightspace we have instructors, graders, students and visitors) based on some criteria, saves this information in a cookie and sends it to its clients.
-Each time a client makes a request to a server, the server simply reads out the returned cookie to determine for which role to send back a response.
+Each time a client makes a request to a server, the server reads out the returned cookie to determine for which role to send back a response.
 A malicious user can change that role - say, from student to grader - and will receive information that is not intended for her.

 In fact, [RFC6265](https://tools.ietf.org/html/rfc6265) contains a stern warning about the use of cookies: